 In this guide, you will find instructions on how to check the transmission fluid level on the nine-speed GM automatic transmission used on many 2018 and newer Buick, Cadillac, Chevrolet, and GMC vehicles.
 Also known as 9T45, 9T50, 9T60, and the 9T65 transmissions.

-The following procedure should only be carried if you know that at least some transmission fluid is present.
+The following procedure should only be carried out if you know that at least some transmission fluid is present.
 If there is no transmission fluid in the transmission pan, checking the transmission fluid level using these steps can damage the transmission.

 How to check transmission fluid level on GM 9-speed automatic transmission

 - Drive the vehicle for 10 min to allow the transmission fluid to warm up.
 The transmission fluid level must be checked when the transmission fluid temperature (TFT) is 85– 95°C (185–203°F).
-Driving for about 10 to 15 minutes will put the transmission fluid temperature in the required range.
+Driving for 10 to 15 minutes will put the transmission fluid temperature in the required range.
 The transmission fluid temperature should be checked with a GM Transmission OBD-II Scanner.